 - Remove the soaked shiitake mushrooms from the water (but don't throw away the water!), cut off the stems and then cut them into thin slices.

-- Crack the eggs into a bowl and whisk.
+- Crack 4 medium egg(s) into a bowl and whisk.

-- Add the spring onion, shiitake mushrooms and imitation crab, then whisk again.
+- Add the green onion, shiitake mushrooms and imitation crab, then whisk again.

-- Next add 1 tbsp of the shiitake dashi (left over water from soaking the mushrooms) per portion along with Japanese mayonnaise, grated ginger and a pinch of salt and pepper.
+- Next add 1 tbsp shiitake mushroom dashi (left over water from soaking the mushrooms) per portion along with 2 tsp Japanese mayonnaise, 1 tsp ginger paste, 1 pinch salt and 1 pinch black pepper.
 Whisk until evenly distributed.

-- Heat a frying pan (preferably non-stick) on medium-high and once hot, add a drizzle of vegetable oil.
+- Heat a frying pan (preferably non-stick) on medium-high and once hot, add 1 tbsp cooking oil.
 Swirl it around and evenly coat the pan.

 - Pour the egg mixture in and whisk while still raw (like you would with scrambled eggs) for about 30 seconds.